fuzzitdev/fuzzit/README.md

 * [C/C++ examples](https://github.com/fuzzitdev/example-c)
 * [Go examples](https://github.com/fuzzitdev/example-go)

-More information can be at our [docs](https://docs.fuzzit.dev)
+More information can be found in our [docs](https://docs.fuzzit.dev).

 ## Contribution

 Contributions are welcome.
-If you need additional feature either open a github issue or a PR if you like to contribute it.
-Before contributing a big feature please open an issue so we can discuss and approve before a lot of code is written.
+If you need an additional feature you can open a github issue, or send a PR if you'd like to contribute it.
+Before contributing a big feature please open an issue so we can discuss and approve it before a lot of code is written.
 For bugfixes also open an issue or PR.

 ## Versioning

-Fuzzit CLI Version contains three components x.y.z . an increase in `z` ensures backward comparability while increase in `y` might introduce breaking changes.
+Fuzzit CLI Version contains three components x.y.z . an increase in `z` ensures backward compatability while increase in `y` might introduce breaking changes.

 ## Reporting Security Vulnerabilities